Question

 - Select either the Save, Save Draft, or Update Article button depending on the article's status.

 An in-line link is considered accessible if you follow the steps above.
-The link needs to have two components to be considered accessible: a valid URL and readable descriptive link text.
+The link needs to have two components to follow best practices: a valid URL and readable descriptive link text.

 For example: